SeherKrishna02/mdef4/docs/term2/03-Making Sense & Meaning.md

 In summary, there are many ways to document our past better for future generations, and it is important to take action now to ensure that valuable knowledge is not lost.
 By using digital archiving, oral history, disaster preparedness, education, and collaborative efforts, we can work towards a better future.</i>

-Projects that I found would relevant to the topics discussed above:
+<b>Projects that I found were relevant to the topics discussed above:</b>

 <a class="button" href="https://space10.com/space10-open-sources-the-growroom/">The Growroom</a>